ublue-os/ucore/README.md

 ## What is this?

 You should be familiar with [Fedora CoreOS](https://getfedora.org/coreos/), as this is an OCI image of CoreOS with "batteries included".
-More specifically, it's an opinionated, custom CoreOS image built daily with some commonly installed tools, pre-installed.
+More specifically, it's an opinionated, custom CoreOS image, built daily with some commonly used tools added in.
 The idea is to make a lightweight server image including most used services or the building blocks to host them.

 WARNING: This image has **not** been heavily tested, though the underlying components have.
 Please take a look at the included modifications and help test if this project interests you.